Staff

 Madou left Save the Children in 2010.
 Since then Madou has been dealing with his own business, and working with Build a School in Africa.
 He is currently a consultant at Plan International in Mali.
 In 2017, Madou was elected as mayor of the Kapala commune, near Sikasso.

-Alice Heller, Clerk
+Alice Heller, Board member

 Alice’s connection to West Africa started in 1990 when she went to her first African dance class.
 She has been studying, performing and teaching African dance ever since.
 She and Judy took classes together in Cambridge for years before collaborating on the creation of the Build a School in Africa benefit shows.